 Yoga has been a part of my life for 13 years.
 It was through my own heart awakenings as a result of this practice that sparked my desire to share my passion for Yoga with others.
 To assist and guide others to open to grace and connect to a deeper part of themselves.
 I am a student and teacher of Hatha yoga and through the skillful teaching and guidance of Jeanne Stone my knowledge of both Hatha and Therapeutic yoga has lead me to share this practice with a full heart and complete joy.
-I completed my first 200 hour training at Sundara Yoga College in Encinitas and my second 200 hour training at Rancho Bernardo Yoga.
+I completed my first 200 hour training at Sundara Yoga College in Encinitas and two 200 hour training at Rancho Bernardo Yoga.

 I have a deep love and respect for the practice of yoga and a genuine commitment to my yoga home at RB Yoga.
 I have flowed in and out of yoga practice since my college days, but I guess you could call me a yoga late bloomer!
 In my 50’s I decided to get serious.
 It started with a personal goal in 2013 to fully integrate the practice into my life and go to class at least 5 times a week!
 Mission accomplished, I thrived in 2013 and realized the amazing mental, physical and spiritual benefits to a dedicated yoga practice.
 The teachers at RB Yoga equally instruct and inspire.
 I decided in 2014 to complete the 200 hour teacher training at the seat of the remarkable Jeanne Stone.
 I am now so excited and honored to share my practice and the lessons I continue to learn daily from my beloved RB Yoga teachers with my own students.